Request for Information and Comment letters

 Comment letter deadline

-The Request for Information is open for comments until 30 May 2014.
+The Request for Information comment period ended on 30 May 2014.

 Please note: when submitting a comment letter or when communicating with the IFRS Foundation, the IASB or any of its constituent bodies, you acknowledge and accept the IFRS Foundation Written Communication policy which details how we use and process your data.